Construction set to begin on Emu Downs solar farm

 Council will assess proposals for intensive agriculture on the ability of the subject land to accommodate the proposed use, and with due consideration of the risk of off-site environmental impacts and conflict with neighbouring land uses.
 Factors to be addressed by the proponent and subsequently considered by Council include:

-the nature and capability of the land;
+capability of the land;

 The applicant has advised that;